MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-security-and-compliance/data-residency.md

 Yammer files are saved either in Yammer cloud storage, or for Office 365 connected groups, some Yammer files are stored in SharePoint.
 Yammer files saved in SharePoint will be stored in SharePoint Online per your SharePoint Online data residency policy.

 Mobile push notifications require sending data to a third party notification service (Apple or Google), which might be outside your Geo.

-## Data residency in the EU Geo (Preview)

-Yammer data residency in the EU Geo is in Preview.

 ### Features not available for Yammer networks in the EU Geo